hyper-vision/Crypto/readme.md

 * Any x86 or x64 based Windows, Mac or Linux.
 * At least 256 MB of RAM
 * Python 2.7 with required dependencies installed
-* PyCrypto module and Tendo module (Prevent mutliple instances) for Linux and Mac systems.
+* PyCrypto module and Tendo module (to prevent mutliple instances) for Linux and Mac systems.

 ###### Installation: